-No. As long as you have worked enough hours in the qualifying period, you can use Paid Family and Medical Leave.
-You cannot, however, claim Unemployment Insurance or workers' compensation benefits and Paid Family and Medical Leave at the same time.
+Yes.
+If you have worked enough hours in the qualifying period, you can use Paid Family and Medical Leave.
+You can't claim Unemployment Insurance or workers' compensation benefits at the same time as Paid Family and Medical Leave.

 Complaints